Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina indicates that this concert was part of a tour with the violinist, Teresina Tua.
+Notes: Satina indicated that this concert was part of a tour with the violinist, Teresina Tua.
 Vilnius was known as Vilno at the time of the concert.
+Val'kova (vol. 1, p.
+173) quotes a review in Vilensky Vestnik on November 14 that indicates the piano works played by Rachmaninoff, which also appears to comment negatively on Tua and Rachmaninoff's performance of Beethoven's Kreutzer Sonata, op.
+47. Only these works from the program are listed here; the complete program is not known.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 13 1895 (Julian calendar)